Ataimo007/tyk-crd-migration/README.md

               tyk    tyk       clusterUser_tyk_tyk
               tyk2   tyk2      clusterUser_tyk_tyk2

-You can initialize a Kubeconfig for your Kubernetes Clusters, but this will vary depending on your Kubernetes Provider.
-For this example I am making use of Azure Kubernetes Service, but this will differ for Cloud Providers like AWS or local Providers like minikube.
+2. You can initialise a Kubeconfig for your Kubernetes Clusters, but this will vary depending on your Kubernetes Provider.
+For this example we are making use of Azure Kubernetes Service, but this will differ for Cloud Providers like AWS or local Providers like minikube.

     > az aks get-credentials --resource-group myResourceGroup --name myAKSCluster1
     > az aks get-credentials --resource-group myResourceGroup --name myAKSCluster2

 Next will be to run the migration tooling.
-Below are they CRDs I want to migrate in a specific Namespace with it's associated Operator Context:
+Below are the CRDs we want to migrate in a specific Namespace with it's associated Tyk Operator Context (i.e. which Tyk Dashboard the operation is executed against for a given resource):

 **APIs**